Clash of the Dinosaurs

 Clash of the Dinosaurs is a four-part television mini-series produced by Dangerous LTD for Discovery Channel.
 The show premiered on December 6, 2009, with the first two episodes scheduled back-to-back.

-Clash of the Dinosaurs was poorly received, with critics citing leaps of logic and repetitive reenactments.
+Clash of the Dinosaurs was negatively received, with critics citing leaps of logic and repetitive reenactments.
 The series also became the target of controversy when it emerged that a paleontologist interviewed onscreen had been quote-mined; the dispute was resolved by reediting the offending scene.